datateknik-lth/datateknik-lth/ak3/ingproc3-ETSF01/sammanfattningar/lect3_SPI.md

 __Control__: remeasure, continously assess

 ##### Retrospective Analysis
-* Consider the past in order to identify problems and improvements - individua, but mostly in groups
+* Consider the past in order to identify problems and improvements - individual, but mostly in groups
 * Often applied after project completion
 * Important SPI method for self-governing agile teams